Brotherhood of Mutants: Mystique's Brotherhood

-The shapeshifting mutant Mystique later organized her own Brotherhood of Evil Mutants.
-Members included Pyro, Blob, Avalanche, Destiny and Rogue.
-This team (minus Rogue, who had defected to the X-Men) later became the core membership of the government-sponsored team called Freedom Force.
-As Freedom Force, their membership briefly included Spiral and the second Spider-Woman, and later included Super Sabre, the Crimson Commando, and Stonewall.
-This group both fought and teamed up with several heroic groups, including the Avengers, but ultimately disbanded after Destiny, Super Sabre and Stonewall were killed in action, Mystique faked her death, the Crimson Commando was crippled and the Blob and Pyro were abandoned on a mission in Iraq.
+Mystique organizes her own Brotherhood of Mutants with Pyro, Blob, Avalanche, Destiny, and Rogue.
+The Brotherhood's members (minus Rogue, who defects to the X-Men) later join the government-sponsored team Freedom Force.
+As Freedom Force, their membership briefly includes Spiral and Spider-Woman, and later includes Super Sabre, Crimson Commando, and Stonewall.
+The Brotherhood disbands after Destiny, Super Sabre, and Stonewall are killed in action, Mystique fakes her death, Crimson Commando is crippled, and Blob and Pyro were abandoned on a mission in Iraq.

 Toad's Brotherhood

-The Toad also organized a Brotherhood of Evil Mutants of his own at one point, including the Blob and Pyro, a woman named Phantazia who could disrupt electronics and superhuman powers, and the vampiric humanoid Pteranodon called Sauron, who is not an actual mutant.
-Toad's Brotherhood was concerned mostly with hatching revenge schemes against the X-teams, but was repeatedly defeated by X-Force, X-Factor, Darkhawk, Spider-Man, and Sleepwalker.
+Toad also organizes a Brotherhood of Mutants of his own at one point, including Blob and Pyro; Phantazia, a mutant who can disrupt electronics and superhuman powers; and Sauron.
+Toad's Brotherhood is concerned mostly with hatching revenge schemes against the X-teams, but has also fought X-Force, X-Factor, Darkhawk, Spider-Man, and Sleepwalker.

 Havok's Brotherhood

-After being captured and subjected to intensive brainwashing by the Dark Beast, Havok formed his own short-lived Brotherhood of Mutants whose membership included himself, the Dark Beast, Fatale, and, briefly, Aurora, Random, Ever, and X-Man.
-This incarnation was the first Brotherhood to omit the "Evil" from its name.
-Despite Jean Grey's proclamation that Havok was acting of his own free will as well as the plot point of Dark Beast brainwashing Havok, it was ultimately revealed that Havok formed the team as part of a sting operation designed to find out the illegal experiments the Dark Beast was performing and fell apart when Havok and the Dark Beast finally clashed.
+After being captured and subjected to intensive brainwashing by Dark Beast, Havok forms a short-lived Brotherhood of Mutants with Dark Beast, Fatale, Aurora, Random, Ever, and X-Man. incarnation was the first Brotherhood to omit the "Evil" from its name.
+It is later revealed that Havok formed the team as part of a sting operation to uncover Dark Beast's experimentation; the group falls apart as a result.

 Professor X's Brotherhood

-The following incarnation included new members the Mimic and Post as well as Blob and Toad.
-They freed Charles Xavier from prison and helped the X-Men against the animated Cerebro, who had created a team of fake X-Men.
-They later cooperated with Mystique in an attempt to capture the Machine Man.
-The team disbanded shortly afterwards.
+The following incarnation includes new members Mimic and Post as well as Blob and Toad.
+They free Charles Xavier from prison and helped the X-Men against the animated Cerebro, who had created a team of fake X-Men.
+They later cooperate with Mystique in an attempt to capture Machine Man.
+The team disbands shortly afterwards.

-During this time period, it was revealed that the teleporter named Astra had been a member of the original Brotherhood, providing Magneto with the technology used to create Asteroid M and locating potential recruits, including Nightcrawler.
+During this time period, it was revealed that Astra was a member of the original Brotherhood, providing Magneto with the technology used to create Asteroid M and locating potential recruits, including Nightcrawler.
 Though she was in love with Magneto, he did not love her.
-This rejection led to her quitting the team and served as the motivation behind her creation of the Magneto clone Joseph.
+This rejection led to her quitting the team and served as the motivation behind her creation of Joseph, a clone of Magneto.